Neural Common Neighbor with Completion for Link Prediction: Experiment

-Results are shown in Table~\ref{tab:main_results}.
-NCN beats all baselines on 5/7 datasets and achieves $5\%$ score increase on average compared with BUDDY, the most competitive baseline.
-On the two datasets left, NCN can still outperform all baselines other than BUDDY.
-NCN's outstanding performance validates the advantage of learnable pairwise features over manual ones.
-NCNC further leads to $2\%$ performance gain, \textbf{outperforming all baselines on all datasets}.
-Notably, NCNC achives $61.42\%$ HR@100 on ogbl-ppa, outperforming the strongest baseline BUDDY by over $10\%$ absolute score.
+The experimental results are presented in Table~\ref{tab:main_results}.
+NCN surpasses all baselines on 5/7 datasets and exhibits an average score improvement of 5\% compared to BUDDY, the most competitive baseline.
+Even on the remaining two datasets, NCN outperforms all baselines except BUDDY.
+These impressive results underscore the outstanding expressivity of our MPNN-then-SF architecture.
+Furthermore, NCNC enhances performance by an additional 2\%, emerging as the top-performing method on all datasets.
+Notably, on ogbl-ppa, NCNC achieves an HR@100 score of 61.42\%, surpassing the strongest baseline BUDDY by a substantial margin of over 10\%.
+It's worth mentioning that our models outperform node embedding techniques~\citep{Deepwalk,Node2Vec,Line} and other GNNs lacking pairwise features~\citep{PLNLP,GIDN} significantly (see Appendix~\ref{app:plnlp}).